 Scientific name: Zingiber officinale

 Ginger is a flowering plant that is widely used as a spice and as a natural remedy for various health conditions.
-It has a spicy and pungent flavor and is often used in cooking and baking, as well as in traditional medicine.
+It has a spicy and pungent flavor and is commonly used in cooking, baking, and traditional medicine.

 Ginger has been shown to have anti-inflammatory and antioxidant properties and is commonly used to treat nausea, vomiting, and indigestion.